-Despite being creamy, this is one of the lightest Turkish desserts, and it will leave you desiring more.
-Almonds, milk, sugar, rice flour, and corn starch make up this easy-to-prepare yet tasty dessert.
+Despite being creamy, this is one of the lightest Turkish cakes, and it will leave you desiring more.
+Almonds, milk, sugar, rice flour, and cornstarch make up this easy-to-prepare yet tasty dessert.

 As a finishing touch, coconut shavings or pistachio nuts are sprinkled over the top.
 Do you still not believe me?
 If you can, try to stop after one serving!

-Rice, fruit, and water are the main ingredients in Zerde.
-Initially, this dessert was most popular in regions with paddy fields, but today it’s enjoyed throughout the country.
+Rice, fruit, and water are the main ingredients in zerde.
+Initially, this food whose name starts with “Z” was most popular in regions with paddy fields, but today it’s enjoyed throughout the country.

 Mixing the pudding with saffron gives it a bright yellow color.
 What an attention-catching yellow, isn’t it?

-During the sacred month of Muharram, Zerde is served at weddings, birth celebrations, and during other festive ceremonies.
+During the sacred month of Muharram, zerde is served at weddings, birth celebrations, and other festive ceremonies.

 The pumpkin is sprinkled with sugar, baked, and topped with chopped kaymak and walnuts.
 It has the ideal sweet balance—a luscious sweetness from the sugar-coated pumpkin, as well as a salty tang from the tahini.